NREL/H2Integrate/.github/ISSUE_TEMPLATE/feature_request.md

 IMPORTANT NOTES

-1. Replace all example text (contained in "<>") or anywhere specifically commenting to replace the text, leaving HTML comments in place (formatted like this large block so it won't show up in your Feature Request text.)
+1. Leave all HTML comments in place (formatted like this large block so it won't show up in your Feature Request text.)
 2. Use GH flavored markdown: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax,
    especially for code snippets, which should look like the following: